polylang/polylang/readme.txt

 * Fix related translations resetted when updating Yoast SEO titles settings #1111
 * Fix a fatal error in case the registered strings option is corrupted #1264
 * Fix the language extraction from the URL in plain permalinks #1270
+* Fix content cleared when switching the language of a new post in the block editor #1272
+* Fix: Prevent saving strings translations with an empty source #1273

 = 3.3.3 (2023-04-11) =